Horse64/old-core.horse64.org/docs/Specification/Horse64.md

 ### Conditionals (if, elseif, else)

-Conditionals can be tested with `if` statements, the inner code runs if the conditional evaluates to a trueish value.
+Conditionals can be tested with `if` statements, the inner code runs if the conditional evaluates to boolean value `true`.
+If the conditional doesn't evaluate to a boolean, a TypeError occurs.
 Otherwise, all `elseif` are tested if present, and `else` is taken if all fails.